HackUponTheGale/HackUponTheGale.github.io/_posts/2025-07-20-RapidTriageMDE.md

 ```
 ## A word on InitiatingProcessUniqueID

 As of the time of this writing, the InitiatingProcessUniqueID field in MDE is not actually globally unique.
-In fact, it's not particularly close, and collisions happen frequently (clearly factors the device's DNS name aren't part of whatever seed value is used to generate that identifier).
+In fact, it's not particularly close, and collisions happen frequently (clearly factors like the device's DNS name aren't part of whatever seed value is used to generate that identifier).
 I haven't seen